Good Shepherd Cathedral School: History

 On November 17–18, 2014, the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) conducted its preliminary visit to GSCS as part of the school's accreditation of its integrated basic education program.
-The following year, the school was given a "candidate status" by the PAASCU.
+In the following year, PAASCU granted the school ‘candidate status’, which subsequently culminated in the awarding of Level I accreditation in 2017.

 In 2015, the school was granted permit by the Department of Education to offer Senior High School (Grades 11 and 12) beginning School Year 2016–2017.
 It was also during this year that the current vision-mission and core values of the school were introduced.

-On November 29, 2017, GSCS was formally given a Level I accreditation by the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU), the first basic education program in the Fairview area to be given such.

 Beginning School Year 2018–2019, GSCS has adopted the Whole Child Approach as a pedagogical paradigm.
 An initiative by the US-based Association for Supervision and Curriculum Development (ASCD), the Whole Child Approach promotes a holistic and long-term development and success for students as guided by five (5) important tenets - that is, every learner must be healthy, safe, engaged, supported and challenged.

 In 2022, upon the retirement of Dr. Dacanay, Rev. Fr.
-Noel V. Elorde was appointed as new School Principal of GSCS.It was also during this year when the school was given a Level II re-accreditation by PAASCU.
+Noel V. Elorde, Vice Director for Catholic Christian Formation of RCBNES, was appointed as new School Principal of GSCS.
+It was also during this year that the school was given a Level II re-accreditation by PAASCU, valid until 2027.

+In 2023, renovation work on the Cardinal Sin Building commenced in response to the school’s steadily increasing student population.
+The newly refurbished four-story facility was formally blessed and inaugurated by the Most Rev. Roberto O. Gaa, D.D., Bishop of Novaliches, on January 28, 2025.
+It now features 14 additional classrooms, an expanded school clinic, and upgraded, more spacious Science laboratories.